 The common grass shrimp has a segmented, nearly transparent body that is compressed on either side.
 It has a pointed, serrated “horn” that extends over its eyes.
 Its first two pairs of walking legs have claws.
 The shrimp grows to 1.5 inches in length.

-Common grass shrimp live in shallow waters, often among bay grass beds.
-They may move to warmer, deeper waters in winter.
+Shallow waters, often among bay grass beds.
+May move to warmer, deeper waters in winter.

 Found throughout most of the Chesapeake Bay and its tidal rivers.